-• what to look for when approaching an outdoor therapist
+• Key considerations when choosing an outdoor therapist

 What is outdoor therapy?